ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Introduction

 \section{Introduction}

-Classifier-Free Guidance (CFG)~\cite{cfg} forms the key basis of modern text-guided generation with diffusion models.
-From Bayes rule, CFG constructs a Bayesian classifier $\nabla_\x \log p(\cb|\x) = \nabla_\x \log p(\x|\cb) - \nabla_\x \log p(\x)$ without training additional external classifiers~\cite{dhariwal2021diffusion}.
+Classifier-Free Guidance (CFG)~\citep{cfg} forms the key basis of modern text-guided generation with diffusion models.
+From Bayes rule, CFG constructs a Bayesian classifier $\nabla_\x \log p(\cb|\x) = \nabla_\x \log p(\x|\cb) - \nabla_\x \log p(\x)$ without training additional external classifiers~\citep{dhariwal2021diffusion}.
 In practice, it is common to emphasize the classifier vector direction with some constant $\gamma$, which corresponds to sharpening the posterior, i.e. $p(\x)p(\cb|\x)^\gamma$.
-While this may potentially distort the sampling distribution~\cite{du2023reduce}, it is known that the sample quality along with the text alignment increases.
+While this may potentially distort the sampling distribution~\citep{du2023reduce}, it is known that the sample quality along with the text alignment increases.

 While CFG was originally devised for {\em adhering} to the target condition, more often than not, there are cases where it is desirable to {\em avoid} sampling from some conditions.
-Canonical examples include conditions that describe the poor quality of the image~\cite{woolf2023stable}, or conditions that are related to harmful content~\cite{gandikota2023erasing,wu2024erasediff}.
-Often referred to as ``negative prompts'', most implementations simply negate the vector direction of CFG, corresponding to inversely weighting with the classifier probability, i.e. $p(\x)/p(\cb|\x)^\gamma$.

-Nonetheless, such n\"{a}ive implementation often leads to a decrease in the sample quality~\cite{kim2023regularization,armandpour2023re}.
-In this paper, we argue that there are indeed substantial flaws when we choose high values of $\gamma$.
-Specifically, from a distribution standpoint, sampling from $p(\x)/p(\cb|\x)^\gamma$ leads to sampling from the low-density region.
-Even worse, it may lead to sampling from outside the support of the density.
-Finally, the negative guidance uses an unbounded objective function when viewed from an optimization standpoint~\cite{kim2025dreamsampler,chung2024cfg++}.
+Canonical examples include conditions that describe the poor quality of the image, or conditions that are related to harmful content~\citep{gandikota2023erasing,wu2024erasediff}.
+Often referred to as {\em Negative Prompting (NP)}, most implementations simply negate the vector direction of CFG, corresponding to inversely weighting with the classifier probability, i.e. $p(\x)/p(\cb|\x)^\gamma$.
+Nonetheless, such n\"{a}ive implementation often leads to a decrease in the sample quality~\citep{kim2025regularization,perpneg}.
+Specifically, due to the unboundness of an inverted probability distribution, sampling from $p(\x)/p(\cb|\x)^\gamma$ leads to sampling from the low-density region or completely outside of the original density support.